FTB Collections Process: A Guide for California Taxpayers

 - Collections Enforcement (levy, lien, garnishment)

-Each stage escalates if you don’t respond — fast.
+Each stage escalates if you don’t respond quickly to FTB notices to avoid enforcement.

 1. Notice of Tax Due